 Step 2.
 Choose Which Languages To Cover

-Want to add a fun wrinkle to this valuation mix?
-Consider that MTG currently has cards out there published in English, Simplified Chinese, Traditional Chinese, French, German, Italian, Korean, Japanese, Portuguese, Russian, and Spanish.
+Want to add a fun wrinkle to this MTG valuation mix?
+Consider that Magic: The Gathering currently has cards out there published in English, Simplified Chinese, Traditional Chinese, French, German, Italian, Korean, Japanese, Portuguese, Russian, and Spanish.
 When you are looking at the value of Magic cards, there is a difference when it comes to the language on the card.

 If you consider English the baseline language and home of Magic, the rest of the world divides into fairly dependable tiers of value.
 Tier one would be European languages like French, Italian, or Spanish, which hold a value very close to the English version with German cards being just a touch higher.
 The price climbs a bit when you move into non-Roman alphabet languages like Chinese, Japanese, Korean, and Russian.
 In ascending order you would walk through Japanese, then Chinese, then Korean and Russian in terms of scarcity and value for US collectors.
 For a very solid and highly detailed look at this aspect of MTG collecting, I recommend this fantastic article by Guo Heng Chin.